 Parents and Visitors

-Welcome to Wayne State University.
-The Student Disability Services office is committed to providing students with assistance as they navigate through their education here at WSU.
-Our mission is to to ensure a university experience in which individuals with disabilities have equitable access to programs and to empower students to self advocate in order to fulfill their academic goals.
-We also believe students can be successful with proper support and personal responsibility.
+Student Disability Services assists students as they navigate Wayne State.
+Our mission is to ensure that individuals with disabilities have equitable access to programs and to empower students to self-advocate in order to fulfill their academic goals.
+We believe students can be successful with proper support and personal responsibility.

-We are delighted to meet with students to discuss the policies, procedures and protocols of our office and the role it may play in their education.
-We encourage students to come to our office and register early in the semester so we can help empower them, teach them skills in advocating and instill self determination.
-We are always happy to meet and speak with parents of students or potential students to answer questions, provide information and guidance and to help support them in this important transition.
+We are delighted to meet with students to discuss our office policies, procedures and protocols and our role in their education.
+We encourage students to come to our office as soon as they arrive on campus.
+Students should register early in the semester so we can help empower them, teach them skills in advocating and instill self-determination.
+We are happy to meet with parents of students or potential students to answer questions, provide information and guidance, and help support you in this important transition.

-Please review our website and learn more about the range of opportunities we provide for students or feel free to contact the office and speak to one of the disability specialists on staff to have your questions answered.
+Please review our website and learn more about the range of opportunities we provide for students.
+Feel free to contact us with your questions.

-It is important that parents allow students independence yet have opportunities to remain involved with students college life.
-If your student has been admitted to Wayne State University there are orientation programs which introduce the university to students and their parents.
-These programs are designed to familiarize you with various aspects of the university as well as provide you and your student with resources which offer information and assistance.
-Here is a link to the parent orientation process.
+It is important to allow your student to be independent while still remaining involved with their college life.
+If your student has been admitted to Wayne State University, there are orientation programs that introduce the university to students and their parents.
+These programs are designed to familiarize you with various aspects of the university as well as provide you and your student with resources that offer information and assistance.
+Find out more about the parent orientation process.